jackokring/KRTPluginADemo/docs/index.md

 **RD** an oversampled design just has to be done.

-Thinking of a Number
+Thinking of a Number **v1.18.20**
 ---

 ### M
-the first rule of modulation in the land of Fourier-Nyquist Non-linear club is pre-emphisis, and de-emphisis noramalization.
+the first rule of modulation in the land of `Fourier-Nyquist Non-linear Club (FNNC)` is pre-emphisis, and de-emphisis noramalization.
 A normal default to RIAA sounds occasionally useful on not buttering the diamond with vinyl.

-**RD** hot audio-logical zones and
+**RD** hot audio-logical zones and the gradient deviation rate is controlled.
+This reduces higher harmonics.
+The post amplification may reamplify the fundementals, but the harmonic production of higher frequencies is less.

 Extras **vTBC (NFA - No Fixed Arrival)**
 ---